robi-ng/data-engineering/databases/README.md

 ## Overview

-This project showcases using docker to initialise PostgreSQL instance with database tables suitable for e-commerce transactions.
+This section showcases using docker to initialise PostgreSQL instance with database tables suitable for e-commerce transactions.

 The entity-relationship diagram is shown below.